kuiperzone/PupNet-Deploy/README.md

 **[DOWNLOAD](https://github.com/kuiperzone/PupNet/releases/latest)**

-PupNet is licensed under GNU Affero General Public License (AGPL-3.0-or-later), although this is not intend to prevent its use in deploying commercial applications.
+PupNet is licensed under GNU Affero General Public License (AGPL-3.0-or-later), although this does not prevent its use with commercial applications.

 ### More Detail ... ###
 It has been possible to cross-compile command-line C# applications for sometime now.
-More recently, the [Avalonia](https://github.com/AvaloniaUI/Avalonia) WPF replacement allows fully-featured GUI applications to be built for a range of platforms, including: Linux, Windows, MacOS and Android.
+More recently, the cross-platform [Avalonia](https://github.com/AvaloniaUI/Avalonia) replacement for WPF allows fully-featured GUI applications to be built for a range of platforms, including: Linux, Windows, MacOS and Android.

 **PupNet** is a command-line utility which allows you to ship your application as: